act-rules/act-rules.github.io/_rules/bypass-blocks-cf77f2.md

 - This rule assumes that the mean to bypass blocks is included in the content of the [HTML web page][].
 For example, server-side scripting, or a global "settings" page, can provide a functionality similar to [_Block of repeated content is collapsible_][block collapsible] by serving a modified version of the page; in which case this rule would fail but [Success Criterion 2.4.1 Bypass blocks][sc241] could nonetheless be satisfied.
 - This rule assumes that `frame` and `frameset` elements are not used, given that they are deprecated in HTML5.
 They can be used to organize content as per [H70: Using frame elements to group blocks of repeated material](https://www.w3.org/WAI/WCAG21/Techniques/html/H70) and [H64: Using the title attribute of the frame and iframe elements](https://www.w3.org/WAI/WCAG21/Techniques/html/H64), in that case, this rule would fail but [Success Criterion 2.4.1 Bypass blocks][sc241] could nonetheless be satisfied.
 - This rule assumes that the language of each test target can be correctly determined (either programmatically or by analyzing the content), and sufficiently understood.
-- This rule assumes that the `main` [landmark][] is correctly used to identify the main area of content of the page.
-If this is not the case, rule [_Document has a main landmark_][document has main], and this rule, may pass while [Success Criterion 2.4.1 Bypass blocks][sc241] is not satisfied.

 ## Accessibility Support